msouppe/Ceph/paper/paper.md

    - Clone Ceph-ansible and requirements
 ```

 The way to verify that the Ceph cluster is up, is by checking the status of the Ceph cluster by one of three ways.
-First, looking at the end of the log from the deploy stage or secondly `ssh` into the monitor node and use the command `sudo ceph -s` to view the status of the cluster. @Lst:ceph_config shows a sample output of a running cluster.
+The first was is by looking at the end of the log from the deploy stage or secondly `ssh` into the monitor node and use the command `sudo ceph -s` to view the status of the cluster. @Lst:ceph_config shows a sample output of a running cluster.
 Note that `health` has a warning.
 That warning can be ignored because in the configuration files when deploying the cluster, the mgr role was omitted.
 Another way to make sure that the cluster is configured properly is verifying that the OSDs are up and running.
 This can be checked my looking at the `services > OSD` from the output.
 In this case, it is shown that two OSDs are up.
-If the OSDs are not up and running, that indicates a cluster doesn't exist.
+If the OSDs are not up and running, that indicates a cluster has not been connected properly.

+There are two important checks that need to made to verify that a Ceph was configured correctly; the status of the cluster and OSD is connected.
+It is important to note that both of these need to have the correct output or else a Ceph cluster is incomplete.
+The health status of a cluster should either be `HEALTH_WARN` or `HEALTH OK`.
+The warning can be ignored because in the configuration files when deploying the cluster, the mgr role was omitted.

 ```{#lst:ceph_config .bash caption="Cluster configuration output."}
   cluster: